History of Paraguay: Chaco War

-The war and Liberal downfall

 When war finally broke out officially in July 1932, the Bolivians were confident of a rapid victory.
 Their country was richer and more populous than Paraguay, and their armed forces were larger, had a superior officer corps, and were well-trained and well-equipped.
-These advantages quickly proved irrelevant in the face of the Paraguayans' zeal to defend their homeland.
 The highly motivated Paraguayans knew the geography of the Chaco better than the Bolivians and easily infiltrated Bolivian lines, surrounded outposts, and captured supplies.
-In contrast, Indians from the Bolivian high plateau area, known as the Altiplano, were forced into the Bolivian army, had no real interest in the war, and failed to adapt to the hot Chaco climate.
-In addition, long supply lines, poor roads, and weak logistics hindered the Bolivian campaign.
+Long supply lines, poor roads, and weak logistics hindered the Bolivian campaign.
 The Paraguayans proved more united than the Bolivians, at least initially, as President Eusebio Ayala and Colonel (later Marshal) Estigarribia worked well together.

 After the December 1933 Paraguayan victory at Campo Via, Bolivia seemed on the verge of surrender.
 At that moment, however, President Ayala agreed to a truce.
 His decision was greeted with derision in Asunción.
 Instead of ending the war with a swift victory that might have boosted their political prospects, the Liberals signed a truce that seemed to allow the Bolivians to regroup.
 The war continued until July 1935.
 Although the Liberals had successfully led Paraguay's occupation of nearly all the disputed territory and had won the war when the last truce went into effect, they were finished politically.
 In many ways, the Chaco War acted as a catalyst to unite the political opposition with workers and peasants, who furnished the raw materials for a social revolution.
-After the 1935 truce, thousands of soldiers were sent home, leaving the regular army to patrol the front lines.
-The soldiers who had shared the dangers and trials of the battlefield deeply resented the ineptitude and incompetence they believed the Liberals had shown in failing to prepare the country for war.
-These soldiers had witnessed the miserable state of the Paraguayan army and were forced in many cases to face the enemy armed only with machetes.
-After what they had been through, partisan political differences seemed irrelevant.
 The government offended the army rank-and-file by refusing to fund pensions for disabled war veterans in 1936 while awarding 1,500 gold pesos a year to Estigarribia.
 Colonel Franco, back on active duty since 1932, became the focus of the nationalist rebels inside and outside the army.
 The final spark to rebellion came when Franco was exiled for criticizing Ayala.
 On 17 February 1936, units of the army descended on the Presidential Palace and forced Ayala to resign, ending thirty-two years of Liberal rule.